ANP-Granular/ParticleTracking/README.md

 - enter the desired rod number in the dialog
     - the previous position will be replaced, if an existing rod number was entered
+    - a new rod is created, if the entered number is among in the loaded rods
+    - only rod numbers from 0 to 99 are supported at the moment

 #### Number correction features